nhsevidence/ld-devenv/README.md

 ### Generate SSH keys

 - Follow [these instructions](https://help.github.com/articles/connecting-to-github-with-ssh/) to
-generate your SSH keys (if needed) and adding them to Github
+generate your SSH keys (if needed) and add them to Github

 ### Prepackaged Virtual Machine Setup

 A prepackaged box has been made available which has all the software installed and rancher already configured.
+To use this VM, do the following:

-- OPTIONAL: To add a shared folder, create one (e.g. 'C:\_src\Shared').
+- (optional) To add a shared folder, create one (e.g. 'C:\_src\Shared').
 Navigate to the '_src\ld-devenv\prepackaged' directory and open 'Vagrantfile' in a text editor.
 Uncomment and change the property `config.vm.synced_folder` to the desired folder in your host (left side path)
 	```
 	config.vm.synced_folder "C:\\_src\\Shared", "/home/vagrant/Shared"